santoshbammidi07/querry_multiple_docs_using_langchains_llms/readme.md

 1. Clone the repository to your local machine.

-2. Install the required dependencies by running the following command:
+2. **Install the required dependencies by running the following command**:
    ```
    pip install -r requirements.txt
    ```